DeathStar1711/Password_manager_using-_Tkinter/README.md

-# Day 29 - Building a Password Manager GUI App with Tkinter
+# Password Manager GUI App with Tkinter
 ## Concepts Used
 - Working with Images and Setting up the Canvas
 - Use grid() and columnspan to Complete the User Interface